rackerlabs/support-how-to/content/cloud-servers/checking-running-services-on-linux.md

     Unable to open logs
     [FAILED]

-### netstat
+### Use netstat to find port conflicts

-In the example above, `httpd` cannot be started because something is already listening on the port.
-To find out what it is you can run `netstat`.
+In the  preceding example, `httpd` can't be started because something is already listening on the port.
+To find out what it is, you can run `netstat` commnand.

+Run the following command to display a list of listening programs and the ports that they are using.

-You can read more information about `netstat` in the article [Check listening ports with netstat](/how-to/checking-listening-ports-with-netstat), but for this example it is enough to know that it can be used to display a list of listening programs and the ports they are using.
+**Note:** You can read more information about `netstat` in the article [Check listening ports with netstat](/how-to/checking-listening-ports-with-netstat)

     # netstat -plnt
     Active Internet connections (only servers)